 My name is Mark Hartopp.
-I am 48 years old, married to Julie and have 3 children who have all been educated at Whitestone Infant School.
+I’m married and have 3 children who have all been educated at Whitestone Infant School.
 I work as a Sales Manager for a German component manufacturer and have broad business and management experience.

 Family life is very rewarding and challenging and gives me an understanding of today’s parental concerns.
 I believe it is essential as a parent to support our children’s education including the headteacher and staff.
-Having lived in the area all of my life and attended Whitestone, I am very proud of its reputation and OFSTED report.
-As a governor for some 8 years now I have always tried to offer commitment and enthusiasm to ensure that this continues.
+Having lived in area all of my life and attended Whitestone, I am very proud of its reputation and OFSTED report.
+As a governor for many years I have always tried to offer commitment and enthusiasm to ensure that this continues.

 In February 2016 I became a member of the governing body at Whitestone Infant School fulfilling a role of Parent governor.
 Already in such a short space of time I have found the role extremely interesting and through visits to the school and governor meetings, have become full appreciative of the extensive job that both the head teacher and the teaching staff are doing.